-SCHEDULE 23 LARGE GENERAL SERVICE NON TIME-OF-USE
+LARGE GENERAL SERVICE NON TIME-OF-USE

-APPLICABLE: To commercial, industrial, public buildings, and other services not eligible under other rate schedules, where measured demand equals or exceeds 300 kW at least 3 months in a calendar year, but never exceeds 3500 kW.
+APPLICABLE: To commercial, industrial, public buildings, irrigation district pumping not meeting the criteria for agricultural irrigation rate schedules, and other services not eligible under other rate schedules, where measured demand equals or exceeds 300 kW at least 3 months in a calendar year, but never exceeds 3500 kW.
+Services are assigned this rate schedule when the usage information provided at the time the account is established meets the above criteria or when available, based on actual measured demand incurred by the previous customer.
+The District reserves the right to review accounts and reclassify the rate schedule on an as needed basis or at the request of a customer.